Bx28 and Bx38 buses: Route description

+School trippers

+When school is in session, two extra Bx28 trips operate the full westbound route from two different schools: a complex in western Co-Op City, departing at 2:30pm, and Evander Childs Campus at Bronxwood Avenue, departing at 2:35pm.

 History

 The Bx28 began on September 18, 1933, under the designation of the Bx15.
 On July 1, 1974, the Bx15 was extended on its eastern end from Gunther Avenue-Bartow Avenue to its current terminus at Co-op City and extended on its western end from Mosholu Parkway-Jerome Avenue to its current terminus in Fordham, although select trips and all Sunday trips continued to terminate at Mosholu Parkway-Jerome Avenue.
 A branch of the Bx15 from Norwood-205th Street to Eastchester Road-Boston Road was relabeled to the Bx6.

 On February 19, 1984, as part of the Bronx bus revamp, the Bx15 was renamed to the Bx28.
 The Metropolitan Transportation Authority (MTA) proposed simplifying the Bx26's and Bx28's complicated service patterns in March 2000.
 The Mosholu Parkway short-turn would be discontinued and all daytime Bx28 trips would run to Fordham Center to replace Bx26 service there; whenever service had headways lower than 10 minutes, every other bus would terminate at Norwood.
 These changes took place on September 10, 2000.
 On June 25, 2010, due to the MTA's budget crisis, Norwood short turns and service to sections 1-2-3 in Co-op City were spun off into a new designation, the Bx38, which would terminate at Bay Plaza, with service through Asch Loop discontinued outright.
 On June 29, 2014, Bx28 service via Asch Loop was restored.

 In 2017, the MTA released its Fast Forward Plan, aimed at speeding up mass transit services.
 As part of this program, a draft plan for a reorganization of Bronx bus routes was proposed in draft format in June 2019, with a final version published in October 2019.
 The draft plan proposed rerouting the Bx28 on Bainbridge Avenue and Bedford Park Boulevard instead of Mosholu Parkway and Paul Avenue to replace a rerouted Bx34, the discontinuation of the Bx38, the removal of closely spaced stops and the truncation of the Bx28 to Asch Loop, with the Bx23 taking over all Co-op City inter-section service.
 The final plan removed the Bx38 discontinuation and the Bx28 truncation, but kept the reroute via Bainbridge Avenue and Bedford Park Boulevard, which was also dropped in late 2021, and the stop removal, which was kept.
 Due to the COVID-19 pandemic in New York City, the changes were halted for over a year.
 The modification took place on June 26, 2022.